 Our 401(k) plan covers all of our employees beginning the first of the month following the month of their employment.
-Pursuant to this plan, employees may elect to contribute up to 15% of their current compenation to the 401(k) plan up to the statutorily prescribed annual limit, which was \$10,000 in 1998.
+Under this plan, employees may elect to contribute up to 15% of their current compensation to the 401(k) plan up to the statutorily prescribed annual limit (\$10,500 in 2000).
 Contributions by employees to the 401(k) plan, and income earned on plan contributions, are not taxable to employees until withdrawn.
-Further, contributions by PC-Tel, if any, will be deductible by PC-Tel, when made.
+Further, contributions by PCTEL, if any, will be deductible by PCTEL, when made.
 Participating employees vest in employer contributions over five years at a rate of 20% for each year of service.
-There have been no employer contributions to the 401(k) plan during the year.
+There have been no employer contributions to the 401(k) plan through December 31, 1999.